Joesalmon1985/PandemicBoardGame/README.md

 **What do the various files do / contain?**
 There
-1. fullboard.txt
+1. Fullboard.txt
-2. game.py
+2. Game.py
-3. pandemicgame.py
+3. Pandemicgame.py
 4. README.md
 5. rules.md
 6. testboard.txt